sebestyenhompot/beautiful-jekyll/_posts/2019-04-07-pandoc_assignment_progress.md

 ---
 layout: post
-title: Class 4 Pandoc assignment
+title: Class 4 Pandoc Assignment
 ---

 After creating the Markdown version of the assigned text (by McCarty) I was able to convert it to PDF using pandoc (except for the Greek letters):